vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/fix-ajax-issue/index.md

 }
 ```

-Finally add this function to the re-activation chain:
+Finally, add this function to the re-activation chain:

 ::: file
 assets\\extra.js